dqnamo/seline-ruby/README.md

 # Seline

 Seline is a Ruby gem that provides a simple wrapper for the Seline analytics API.
-It allows you to easily track events, set user data, and log page views in your Ruby or Rails applications.
+It allows you to easily track events and set user data in your Ruby or Rails applications.

 ## Installation